TheCatsPajammies/Personal-Blog/README.md

 * Demonstrate knowledge of HTML and CSS
 * Demonstrate proper organization and structure of files for a simple web page app
-* How to use CSS Grid and Flexbox for responsive design
+* How to use CSS Grid and Flexbox along with media queries to create a responsive design
-* How to use media queries to format page display for different screen resolutions
 * How to properly use imports for multiple css style sheets

 ## Main Languages and Tools Utilized